 breaking every rule, as cool as it sounds, is usually very counter productive.
 Some rules don’t need to be broken (at least right now) and doing so only hurts your overall goal.
 To put this another way, you need to know the industry or culture of the space you’re trying to disrupt.

 At the very least it helps to be somewhat accepted in the world you’re trying to innovate.
 It’s human nature to resist when an outsider comes in and starts criticizing the culture you inhabit.
 They might (and often are) correct, but humans aren’t logical like that and that usually causes people to dig themselves further in their own world or in the status quo.
-The degree that this matters is different all over the place, but we’re trying to be most effective here OR to be most effective it’s easier to be accepted.
+The degree that this matters is different all over the place, but to be most effective it’s easier to be accepted.

 Pablo Picaso was as much a disruptor as anybody ever has been.
 Before him painting looked like one thing, but after him, we have a whole new painting style and a new way to experience the world.
 For Picaso his process to get there still involved learning the rules at the time.
 David Galenson University of Chicago professor and creativity researcher described his approach like this “You come to a new discipline, you learn the rules, and you say ‘I don’t like some very basic rule, can I get rid of it?”